-What are human foods dogs can eat and how you know what is healthy and safe to feed dogs human foods from your fridge, pantry, and plate?
+What are human foods dogs can eat and how do you know what human foods are healthy and safe to feed dogs from your fridge, pantry, and plate?

 It can be hard to know whether it’s healthy or safe to feed dogs human foods you may be eating.
 So, we’ve come up with a few suggestions to help guide your decisions:

 - Avoid Processed Foods.
 You and your dog should avoid processed foods.

 - Why?
 Most processed foods have reduced nutrition value and more preservatives, artificial colors, and questionable additives.